 What are e-learning Days?

-On school days when safe travel is not possible due to severe weather concerns or other emergencies, students will complete learning experiences at home.
-Student attendance will be based on digital check-in procedures.
+On school days when safe travel is not possible due to severe weather concerns or other emergencies, students will complete learning experiences at home through Zoom.
+Student attendance will be based on class attendance through Zoom.
 Learning experiences will be communicated through Canvas, Ridgewood High School’s Learning Management System.

 How are e-learning Days different from current “emergency/snow” days?